privacy-scaling-explorations/maci/README.md

 ### Requirements

-You should have Node.js (version `=18`) installed.
+You should have Node.js v18 installed.
 Use `nvm` to install it and manage versions.
-This code has been tested with all version before Node.js v18 (14 and 16), however we do recommend using Node.js v18.
+This code has been tested with earlier Node versions (14 and 16), however we do recommend using Node 18.

 You also need a Ubuntu/Debian Linux machine on an Intel CPU.